Skip to content

 &units=english

-The app filters the returned station list by distance from the phone’s GPS coordinates and selects the closest active station.
+The app filters the returned station list by distance from the tablet’s GPS coordinates and selects the closest active station.

 Tide predictions — fetch high/low predictions for a given station: